 - E-mail a request for an application by sending an e-mail to firstname.lastname@example.org.

 - Post a request for an application by writing to the Garden Secretary, 32 Earl’s Court Square, London SW5 9DQ.

 - Completing the application:

-- Follow the instructions on the form to complete and submit it.
-Remember that by scanning and sending your application by e-mail, the process will be
+- Follow the instructions on the form to complete and submit it, preferably by e-mail for efficient handling..

 - Obtaining the Keyfob: